Fresno City Council clash over mask requirement for city officials

-FRESNO, California (KSEE) — Two Fresno City Councilmembers at odds ends on Thursday during a council meeting on whether or not they should have to wear masks in public buildings.
+FRESNO, California (KGPE) — Two Fresno City Councilmembers at odds ends on Thursday during a council meeting on whether or not they should have to wear masks in public buildings.

 Council President Miguel Arias proposed an order mandating officials to wear face coverings in city buildings or get stripped of their committee and other leadership positions.